datr-studio/bladerunr/README.md

 again as many times as you like.
 At the end of the run, if `bladerunr` was unsuccessful in completing a run, it’ll let you know and give you a list of those failed runs.

-### use\_sound

-`use_sound` indicates whether you’d like to hear sounds as your tests run.
-This can be useful if you’re multitasking but want to know how it’s going.

 ## Callbacks